Dean Harrison - Counselling Psychologist

 The Need for Love and Belonging

-The need for love and belonging is another fundamental human need and involves both giving and receiving love.
+Love and belonging are other fundamental human needs and involve giving and receiving love.

-Love can be shown by actions such as giving attention, showing care, and doing favours for someone or expressing gratitude towards them, even if it isn't reciprocated by that person.
+Love can be shown by giving attention, caring, favouring someone or expressing gratitude towards them, even if that person doesn't reciprocate it.

 The Need for Esteem

 The need for esteem involves feeling good about ourselves - feeling adequate, competent, able, successful or worthy.
-This includes feeling pride and respect from others but also includes being able to respect ourselves (self-respect).
+This includes feeling pride and respect from others and respecting ourselves (self-respect).
 Self-esteem is important for the development of a healthy self.

-It can be affected by your environment, such as parents or teachers who may praise you excessively, or criticise you harshly.
+It can be affected by your environment, such as parents or teachers who may praise you excessively or criticise you harshly.
 It is also affected by success or failure in school or work.
-If someone has been raised with a high level of self-esteem they are more likely to cope better with life's challenges than someone who has low levels of self-esteem.
+If someone has been raised with a high level of self-esteem, they are more likely to cope better with life's challenges than someone with low self-esteem levels.

 Self-Actualisation - Being Needs

-Maslow defined self-actualization as the highest level of psychological development, where an individual reaches their full potential and fully realises their innate talents and abilities.
+Maslow defined self-actualisation as the highest level of psychological development, where individuals reach their full potential and fully realise their innate talents and abilities.
 He believed that self-actualisation is a lifelong process, but it is only possible once all lower needs have been met.

 Self Transcendence

-Self-transcendence is considered as a higher level of self-actualisation.
-It is where the individual is not just focused on fulfilling their own needs and desires, but also on find meaning and purpose in something greater than themselves.
-It is believed that self-transcendence can lead to a greater sense of well-being and fulfillment.
+Self-transcendence is considered a higher level of self-actualisation.
+It is where the individual is focused on fulfilling their own needs and desires and finding meaning and purpose in something greater than themselves.
+It is believed that self-transcendence can lead to a greater sense of well-being and fulfilment.

 How do We Achieve Self-Transcendence?